Parameter estimation for semilinear SPDEs from local measurements: Main results

-In the setting of Theorem \ref{thm:rates}, this result means that asymptotic normality of $\widehat{\vartheta}_{\delta}$ holds as soon as $\eta>s^*-\bar{s}(p)+d/p+1$, while $\widehat{\vartheta}_{\delta}$ is consistent if $\eta>s^*-\bar{s}(p)+d/p$.
-By Proposition~\ref{prop:ExcessRegularity} and the Sobolev embedding, this is true if $\tilde{X}$ takes values in $C^{s^*+1}(\Lambda)$ or in $C^{s^*}(\Lambda)$, respectively.
-If $\bar{s}(p)=s^*$ and if Proposition \ref{prop:ExcessRegularity} can be applied for all $p\geq 2$, then Theorem \ref{thm:regularity} yields the rate $\nu\geq \eta \wedge 5/4$, and therefore does not depend on the dimension $d$ explicitly.
+In the setting of Theorem \ref{thm:rates}, this result means that asymptotic normality of $\widehat{\vartheta}_{\delta}$ holds as soon as the excess regularity $\eta$ is larger than $s^*-\bar{s}(p)+d/p+1$, while $\widehat{\vartheta}_{\delta}$ is consistent if $\eta>s^*-\bar{s}(p)+d/p$.
+If $\bar{s}(p)=s^*$ and if Proposition \ref{prop:ExcessRegularity} can be applied for all $p\geq 2$, then $\nu = \eta \wedge 5/4$ is independent of the dimension $d$.
 Compared to this, the $L^2$-perturbation results for the spectral approach of \cite{IgorNathanAditiveNS2010}, \cite{PasemannStannat2019} depend heavily on the dimension, with slower convergence rates for estimators of $\vartheta$ in higher dimensions.
 It is an interesting question if $L^p$-regularity for $p>2$ can improve results also for the spectral approach.